-"Family Day is a great opportunity for the whole family to beat the February blahs," says Caroline Fernandez, a mother of 3 and the founder of parentclub.ca, a website dedicated to sharing fun and inexpensive things families can do together.
+"Family Day is a great opportunity for the whole family to beat the February blahs," says Caroline Fernandez, the founder of parentclub.ca, a website dedicated to sharing fun and inexpensive things families can do together.

-1. Backyard winter games
+1. Enjoy backyard winter games

-3. Play tourist in your own town
+3. Play tourist in your own town or city

 Appreciate your town and all it has to offer.
 Take the road less travelled and plan a day trip exploring new places right on your home turf.
 Bring the kids on an educational adventure to a festival, local market, museum or conservation area.
 For ideas, visit your town's official tourism website or check out the community event section in your local newspaper.